scottonanski/persistent-mind-model/README.md

 # Persistent Mind Model (PMM)

-**AI personality persistence with cross-session memory and commitment tracking**

-PMM enables any LLM to maintain a persistent personality across conversations.
-It tracks commitments, evolves personality traits based on evidence, and provides cryptographic integrity verification.
+**The first system that can measure and prove AI identity convergence**

+PMM doesn't just store chat history - it creates **measurable AI personality emergence**.
+Watch any LLM gradually adopt a persistent self-model, track its identity formation through 5 stages (S0→S4), and prove it's actually happening with cryptographic integrity.

+**What makes this revolutionary:** Other systems give AIs access to facts.
+PMM gives AIs a **verifiable sense of self** that evolves based on evidence, not just retrieval.

 ## Install & Run